-Testing an Alternative Model.
 Although our theoretical model focused on a specific direction of effects, we acknowledge that the variables included in this study likely have bidirectional effects and other models are plausible.
-For example, it could be that relationship problem solving efficacy mediates the relationship between partner virtues and support seeking or between perceived relationship problem solving efficacy and support seeking.
-We tested the direct effects of these models through a stepwise regression analysis and found that Time 1 perceived partner virtues predicted Time 2 support seeking (β =.61, t(114)=9.66, p<.01) and this relationship remained, even when controlling for Time 1 support seeking, relationship satisfaction, and participant age and sex (β =.20, t(110)=2.14, p<.05).
-However, it became non-significant when also controlling for the teamwork subscale of the virtues profile (β =.03, t(109)=.24, p=.81).
+For example, it could be that relationship problem-solving efficacy mediates the relation between partner virtues and support seeking or between perceived relationship problem-solving efficacy and support seeking.
+We tested the direct effects of these models through a stepwise regression analysis and found that Time 1 perceived partner virtues predicted Time 2 support seeking, $\beta = .61$, t(114) = 9.66, p < .01, and this relation remained, even when controlling for Time 1 support seeking, relationship satisfaction, and participant age and gender, $\beta = .20$, t(110) = 2.14, p < .05.
+However, it became nonsignificant when also controlling for the teamwork subscale of the virtues profile, β = .03, t(109) = .24, p = .81.
 Mediation was not tested due to the insignificance of the main effect.
 This lends support to the directionality suggested by our original model.